XyliaZhang/Nutrition_Fact_App/README.md

 # Nutrition_Fact_App
 Build your own  nutrition fact database and calculate the nutrition value of your own recipe.

+ps.
+It was a little tool that I make for my friend and also my ex-collegue Lulu to speed up her work as a functional food formula R&D. This explains why there are greetings in my apps, cause it's a gift. ^___^

 1.Build Database

 ![Database](https://user-images.githubusercontent.com/69572417/126296579-735ba5b8-5af0-4b22-a1a9-15d77641be4b.PNG)